Bulletin #3101, Recipe to Market: How to Start a Specialty Food Business in Maine

 Maine Small Business Development Centers (207.780.4420) provide small-business development assistance.

-Maine Centers for Women, Work and Community can help provide assistance in starting your business.
+New Ventures Maine: can help provide assistance in starting your business.

 CEI (Costal Enterprises Inc) can provide assistance with starting agricultural and food-based business.

 You can also consider marketing your food product through the Maine Department of Agriculture’s get real. get maine! campaign.

 New England Extension Food Safety Consortium, Online Support for New England Food Entrepreneurs